sarkarpriyam/Gestokar/README.md

 simplicity of gesture controls.
 * The machine can be remotely controlled from a distance when high transceiver modules are implemented.

-## Drawbacks:
-* Working range decreases as battery voltage decreases.
-* This technology is most suitable in a controlled lab setting.
-* The machine can’t recognize the start and end points of hand gestures from continuous motion of hands.

 ## Conclusion:
 The purpose of this research was to identify effective strategies to implement the alternative way